 Measure out ingredients and pour into a medium-sized mixing bowl.
 Using a rubber spatula, stir the sugar cookie icing for 1-2 minutes until it is smooth and glossy.
 When you start stirring, you may think it’s never going to work because it looks chunky but keep stirring and it will get smoother.

-IMPORTANT: It will be at the correct consistency when you drive a knife through the center and the “crease” closes up in 15 seconds.
+IMPORTANT: It will be at the correct consistency when you drive a knife through the center and the "crease" closes up in 15 seconds.
 If it takes longer than 15 seconds, you need to add more water.
-If it takes shorter than 15 seconds, you need to add a little more powdered sugar. *** Watch video above for a full tutorial or scroll to see a short consistency clip ***
+If it takes shorter than 15 seconds, you need to add a little more powdered sugar. *** Watch video below for a full tutorial or scroll to see a short consistency clip ***

 Step 2: Add Food Coloring